kakali/KKSwipeRevealGalleryView/README.md

 and perform <code>pod install</code>.

-The gallery is now being developed continuously, the version on CocoaPods might not always be the newest one!
+The gallery is now being developed continuously, the version on CocoaPods might not always be the newest one.